 1. Submit an RPTK to the Ministry of Manpower

-In order to employ a foreign national in Indonesia, you will need to get formal approval from the government before applying for a VITAS permit.
+In order to employ a foreign national in Indonesia, you will need to get formal approval from the government before making a visa application.
 You should submit your request either as a letter from the Indonesia Investment Coordinating Board (BKPM) indicating the signing of a contract, or as an announcement letter (SPT).

 You will also need to submit an Expatriate Placement Plan (RPTKA) to the Ministry of Manpower.
 Without this, the government will not issue an ITAS to your employee.

 However, there are some exceptions to the rule.

 If the employee works in any of the following roles, they won’t need to apply for an RPTKA:

 Director or commissioner (shareholders and members of the board)

 Counsel or diplomatic officer to foreign company representatives